grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine --- the opportunity to have even a brief glimpse of the surface world.
 Captain Percy remembered believing this herself when she first started working on submarines as a teenager.
 And honestly, she would give her crew shifts on the periscope if she believed it would actually help keep them mentally steady.
 But the control room was already cramped, and more than that, she knew from years of experience sighting through periscopes that it didn't help.
 Sometimes it made the claustrophobia of the sub worse.
 At periscope depth, the viewport end of the device couldn't be more than a meter or two above the surface.
 There was rarely anything to see except a world entirely made up of an undifferentiated horizon of lighter gray against dark gray.
 It was almost always like that, and this moment was no exception.

 On the surface, it was night.
-A reasonable moon above the cloud layer meant there was enough light to see the ocean swells.
+A waning moon above the cloud layer meant there was enough light to see the ocean swells.
 The swells were moderately significant, which was good --- the _Prospect_ would be harder to hear on sonar and almost impossible to spot visually.
 Through the scope Percy watched the black swells rise and fall around her, pushing up and easing down the lighter gray field of the sky with a tuned cadence.
 It was a little dizzying and almost nauseating.
 Every so often the swell would pass over the top of the periscope and she would have a few seconds of blackness as a relief.

 "Chips!"
 Percy gave her voice a little more emphasis because she didn't remove her face from the periscope frame.
 "Make sure you stay on that fucking sonar contact.
 Track the direction and range.
 Let me know if they get within something like visual range."